DeepInterestGR: Mining Deep Multi-Interest Using Multi-Modal LLMs for Generative Recommendation: Conclusion

 \section{Conclusion}

 We identified the ``Shallow Interest'' problem in generative recommendation and proposed DeepInterestGR, a framework integrating deep interest mining into the SID-based generation pipeline.
-Our approach introduces three innovations: (1) Multi-LLM Interest Mining (MLIM) leveraging frontier LLMs with Chain-of-Thought prompting; (2) Interest-Enhanced Item Discretization (IEID) encoding interests into SID tokens; and (3) Interest-Aware Reward providing semantic supervision for RL.
-Experiments on three Amazon benchmarks demonstrate 9.2\%--15.1\% improvements over state-of-the-art baselines, with superior cross-domain generalization confirming that deep interests capture transferable user preference patterns.
+Our approach introduces three innovations: (1) Multi-LLM Interest Mining (MLIM) leveraging frontier LLMs with structured reasoning prompting; (2) Interest-Enhanced Item Discretization (IEID) encoding interests into SID tokens; and (3) Interest-Aware Reward providing semantic supervision for RL.
+Experiments on three Amazon benchmarks demonstrate 5.8\%--8.3\% HR@10 improvements over the strongest baseline, with superior cross-domain generalization confirming that deep interests capture transferable user preference patterns.